jekyll/jekyll/site/docs/permalinks.md

 # Pages permalinks

-Permalinks for pages are managed through an optional parameter `page_permalink`.
+Permalinks for pages are managed through an optional parameter `pages_permalink`.

 ## Template variables

 Permalinks are constructed similarly as for posts.
-For example, the default template for pages when `page_permalink` is not specified is `/:path/:basename:output_ext`.
+For example, the default template for pages when `pages_permalink` is not specified is `/:path/:basename:output_ext`.

 <div class="mobile-side-scroller">
 <table>